 FBLD using metal-chelating moieties should be particularly suitable for the discovery of novel metalloenzyme inhibitors as chelator agents :

 - Demonstrate typically high binding affinities

 - Provide a diverse range of molecular platforms

-We have designed a new Chelator Fragment Library (over 1,580 drug-like fragments) based on the Chelator Focused Library and the Life Chemicals HTS Compound Collection.
-All the selected compounds have passed a number of substructure, similarity, and physicochemical property filters and were narrowed down according to an expanded Lipinski’s Rule of Three.
-All compounds containing toxic, bad, and reactive groups have been filtered out from the Library.
+This Screening Set is based on the Life Chemicals Chelator Focused Screening Libraryas well as the HTS Compound Collection and General Fragment Library.
+All the selected fragment-like compounds with potential chelating action have passed a number of substructure, similarity, and physicochemical property filters and were narrowed down according to an expanded Lipinski’s Rule of Three.
+All compounds containing toxic, bad, and reactive groups have been filtered out from this Screening Library.